babooppa6/Hale/stream.md

 	+ Will need serialization format, use Qt's JSON for now.
 	+ Will need directory listing.
 	+ Can we skip this and leave it for later?

-- UndoStream
+- FixedGapBuffer should use a padding at the end of the block to get rid of additional branches in the code.
-	+ We can keep prototype version for a while.
+	+ The padding can contain some useful meta information for the block.

 # Name